 - ran them down a steep hill.
 Seems unsafe

 - Spirit was in the run.
 A number of observers began crying real tears.

 - horse named Meteor was caught

 - the herd broke into lots of bands that scattered in every direction.
 Many members of public crying.

 Between runs: a band of 5 and a band of 3 including a foal walked right by observers cars.
 They were pursued after the 6th run.
 Then the helicopter gave up chase and 10 mins later they were still running around the valley full speed and confused.

 6th run about 10:45 am: A well-known horse named Corona jumped the jute and climbed an ash hill to freedom, leaving its family behind to enter the trap.
 Corona jumped to freedom in the last roundup in 2017.

 7th run: 10:58 am: Lots of dust kicking up now before the jute.
-No water has been added to the track since the truck this morning at the pen.

 - Starling, Kino, Kerry horses caught with others.
 Kino began fighting, it was getting cramped.